rremple/intervalidus/readme.md

 underlying `DataIn2D` structure with an integer vertical dimension to create a versioned data structure.
 The "current" version is tracked as internal state and methods accept version selection as a context parameter, with "current" as the default version selection applied.
 Also, a notion of approval is supported by specifying a specific future version for anything unapproved.
-TODO: Similarly, there should be a `DataIn2DVersioned` mimicking the `DataIn2D` API using an underlying `DataIn3D` structure.
+Similarly, there is a `DataIn2DVersioned` mimicking the `DataIn2D` API using an underlying `DataIn3D` structure.

 ## Software Structure